My x86 Retro-Computers

 This system runs Win98SE.
 The main purpose is to give a video/audio frontend for my C64 (and other homecomputer systems) and a transfer PC to and from old systems (C64 / Amiga).

-Since the Voodoo3 3500TV is not able to handle the C64 video signal I had to add another TV card.
 The BT878 based Hauppauge card is quite compatible in processing more exotic video signals.

+The trick does the DScaler TV-application that decodes 50 Hz progressive signal correctly to the screen.
+In addition the CRT monitor is set to 50 Hz refresh using a third party tool for Voodoo3 (alternativly PowerStrip) when C64-Video is shown.
 The EWS64XL is good enough to record quality C64 SID-sound and can render some after effects like Reverb/Chorus/Echo on the signal.
-A nice side effect of the overall system is that Unreal, Unreal Tournament and other older 3D-games run fine.
+A nice side effect of the overall system is that Unreal, Unreal Tournament and other older 3D-games run fine even when using SGL API.

 * A very useful tool is a external multichannel mixer to mix the sound sources from the different cards.
 Also IBM M-series keyboards, Trinitron CRTs and parallel port ZIP-drives are versatile.